Mulji Jagmal Sawaria: Miner

 Mulji Jagmal inherited his share in Basra Colliery located in Jharia coalfied belt, which was founded by his father Jagmal Gangji and his brothers, Ramji Gangji of Jharia, Shamji Gangji of Raigarh, Jiwan Gangji of Bankura and others.
 Jiwan Gangji also owned Pinalgoria Colliery at Nawagarh in Purulia district.

 Further, in 1921–22, at young age he discovered coal near Pali, in erstwhile Central Provinces and Berar while doing railway contracts and founded Donganala Colliery which he operated jointly with his younger brother Ranchhod Jagmal Sawaria.
 Thus Mulji Jagmal gets credit to not only discover but also establish first working coal mines in Central Provinces of British India.

 He started in decades of 1930–40 the limestone and dolomite mines near Akaltara at Latia-Pakaria, Jairamnagar and at Khaira.
 He also owned a manganese mine near Tumsar.

 After independence of India, in 1953, he was responsible for discovery of chromite near Pali in Madhya Pradesh, now a part of Chhattisgarh.
 He discovered Chromite near his Donganala colliery in on a hillock at a village called Agaria.
 Upon his information later the area was surveyed by Geological Survey of India.

 Others

 Mulji Jagmal also owned a huge brick kilns at Torwa, Lingiyadih and Lal Khadan area.
 The bricks made were largely supplied to railways.
 In 1935, Rai Sahib Moolji Jagmal Savaria and Ranchhod Jagmal laid a private 1.9 miles long narrow gauge rail line connecting their Bilaspur railway site with their brick-kiln across Arpa River to Lingiyadih.
 This line was dismantled in 1948 after independence of India.

-He started factories manufacturing match boxes and fire-works in Bilaspur at Jagmal Chowk, named as Laxmi Match Works in year 1936 and was the first match factory in the Central Provinces and Berar.
+He started factories manufacturing match boxes and fire-works in Bilaspur at Jagmal Chowk, named as Laxmi Match Works in 1936 and was the first match factory in the Central Provinces and Berar.

 He owned large valuable estate in Bilaspur, Lingiyadih, Raigarh, Jharsuguda, Jairamnagar and at also agricultural lands, farmhouses and mansion in his native state in Kutch at Anjar and Kumbharia.